deltachat/deltachat-pages/_posts/2026-03-30-zero-metadata-maximum-resilience.md

 </a>

-Single-path messaging systems have a fundamental problem: if the one server you depend on goes down or is blocked in a country, you can't communicate.
+Single-path messaging systems have a fundamental problem: if the one server you depend on goes down or is blocked, you can't communicate.
-Signal, WhatsApp, Telegram all are known centralized transport servers and are somewhat easily blocked in many places.
+Signal, WhatsApp, Telegram all operate centralized transport infrastructure, and are somewhat easily blocked in many places.
-But even with the Matrix system, you choose a single home server, and if that gets blocked or goes down, your ability to chat breaks down.
+But even with the decentraliced Matrix messaging system, you need to choose a single home server, and if that gets blocked or goes down, your ability to chat breaks down.

-XXX some visiualization of multi-path delivery

-Our new release go further with [multi-path delivery](https://github.com/chatmail/core/issues/7357): each profile can use multiple chatmail relays for sending and receiving.
+Our new release brings [multi-path delivery](https://github.com/chatmail/core/issues/7357): each profile can use multiple chatmail relays for sending and receiving.
-If a receiving relay is blocked or down, messages flow through another.
+If a receiving relay is blocked or goes down, messages flow through another.
-With the [growing network of chatmail relays](https://chatmail.at/relays), there is no single point of failure, and anyone can add a new relay to their chat profile.
+With the [growing network of chatmail relays](https://chatmail.at/relays), there does not need to be a single point of failure, and anyone can add new relays to their chat profile.
 Currently, adding secondary relays is a manual step (Advanced Settings -> Relays).

 <img src="../assets/blog/2026-03-30-relays.png" style="width:320px;" />